rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ### [Crate Before Attack][cba-site]

-[![Camera debugging in Crate Before Attack](crate-before-attack.png)][cba-site] _Debugging camera motion: highlighted areas are points of interest._
+[![Camera debugging in Crate Before Attack](crate-before-attack.png)][cba-site] _Debugging camera motion: highlighted areas are points of interest_

 [Crate Before Attack][cba-site] by [koalefant (@CrateAttack)][@CrateAttack]
 is a skill-based multiplayer game where frogs combat their friends